UBC-MDS/dsci_522_group_3/README.md

 ![Photo of terminal](images/container.jpg)

-4. To run the analysis, enter the following commands in the terminal in the project folder
+4. To run the analysis, enter the following commands in the jupyter lab terminal in the project folder

     ```
     # download and extract data